0ur0bor0s/database_implementation/README.md

   | SELECT <aggregate>(column_name) FROM table_name [ WHERE column_name <condition> [(AND | OR) column_name <condition>] ]
     [ ORDER BY column_name [DESC] ]

+# Notes
-Tokenization, list, and part of create table functionality were provided.
+- Tokenization, list, and part of create table functionality were provided.
-Insersion, update, delete, select, drop, and writing table to disk and droping table was implemented from scratch.
+- Insersion, update, delete, select, drop, and writing table to disk and droping table was implemented from scratch.
+- Compiled and run on Windows 10 using gcc version 6.3.0